Halford Capital

 Bank Lending Is Not Keeping Up

-Only about 27% of small business loan applications are approved by major banks.
+Only about 27% of small business loan applications get approved by major banks.
 According to the Federal Reserve, 46% of business owners who approached banks were denied credit.
 With traditional lending inaccessible to the majority, alternative products fill the gap.
 Fintech lenders now serve nearly double the number of individual borrowers compared to traditional banks.

 Cash Flow Volatility Is the Norm